saibalmars/GraphRicciCurvature/README.md

 # GraphRicciCurvature
-Compute Discrete Ricci curvature on NetworkX graph.
+Compute Discrete Ricci curvature and Ricci flow on NetworkX graph.

 -----
-This work computes the **Ollivier-Ricci Curvature** as shown in the paper *Ricci Curvature of the Internet Topology*[Ni] and **Forman-Ricci Curvature** (or Forman curvature) in *Forman Curvature for Complex Networks*[Sreejith].
+This work computes the **Ollivier-Ricci Curvature**[Ni], **Ollivier-Ricci Flow**[Ni2] and **Forman-Ricci Curvature**(or **Forman curvature**)[Sreejith].

 Curvature is a geometric property to describe the local shape of an object.
 If we draw two parallel paths on a surface with positive curvature like a sphere, these two paths move closer to each other while for a negative curved surface like saddle, these two paths tend to be apart.

 To apply the Ricci curvature to every node and edge in graph, as in [Ni], we observe that the edge Ricci curvature play an important role in graph structure.
 An edge with positive curvature represents an edge within a cluster, while an negatively curved edge tents to be a bridge within clusters.
 Also, negatively curved edges are highly related to graph connectivity, with negatively curved edges removed from a connected graph, the graph soon become disconnected.

+Ricci flow is a process to uniformized the edge Ricci curvature of the graph.
+For a given graph, the Ricci flow gives a "Ricci flow metric" on each edge as edge weights, such that under these edge weights, the Ricci curvature of the graph is mostly equal everywhere.

-The Ricci curvature also can be act as a graph fingerprint.
-Different graph gives different edge Ricci curvature distributions.
+Both Ricci curvature and Ricci flow metric can be act as a graph fingerprint.
+Different graph gives different edge Ricci curvature distributions and different Ricci flow metric.

 <p align="center">